Re the statistics, the key here is a concept called survival bias.

 Because those places were the ones, when hit, downed the whole plane, and they never returned.
 The holes they actually saw at the base were in fact relatively harmless, and those areas did not need extra help.

 Similarly, you cannot deduce what makes people leave by observing those who stay.
 Those with more pvp experience tend to stay longer - but that can very well be simply because the game downs everyone not interested in pvp from the get-go.
-It does follow, if that is the case, that you can increase retaining rates by forcing pvp on uninterested parties.
+It does not follow, if that is the case, that you can increase retaining rates by forcing pvp on uninterested parties.